nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **PlantUML**: A tool for creating UML diagrams from plain text
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Parser**: A class responsible for parsing user input into command objects
-* **Storage**: Responsible for reading and writing data to and from the hard disk
+* **Storage**: A class responsible for reading and writing data to and from the hard disk
 * **Sequence Diagram**: A UML diagram that depicts how objects interact with each other in a sequence
 * **UI (User Interface)**: Manages user interactions with graphic interface elements
 * **UniquePersonList**: List that stores non-duplicate person objects
 * **UserPref**: Stores the user's preferences
-* **VersionedAddressBook**: A version of the ClickConnect that supports undo and redo operations
+* **VersionedAddressBook**: An extension of extends ClickConnect that adds undo/redo functionality

 --------------------------------------------------------------------------------------------------------------------